 The industry standard, lightweight, comfy, great for voice-over pros and beginners.

-My choice among the closed-backs!
+My choice among the closed-back studio headphones!

-High end, great dynamic range, mids, bass and highs.
+High end, great dynamic range, mids, bass, and highs.
 Soft on the ears!

 A pro choice, appealing design, solid noise reduction, high frequency response.

 Superb low tones, smart price, natural sound, bass, ergonomic and foldable.

 Cost-effective, soft ear cushions, great highs, and mid-range, 2yr warranty.

 Nice mid-range option, wide frequency range, 250-ohm drivers, lightweight diaphragm.

 Perfect headphones for voice-overs, nice look and sound, noise-free, adjustable headband.

 Pure audial pleasure, circumaural design, well-balanced, ergonomic, and durable.

 Over-ear design, firm bass, rich dynamic range, adjustable; a smart choice!